-The HRCC uses the compensation studies provided by the independent consultant to determine compensation ranges for Executives that ensure we can attract and retain key talent during an unprecedented shortage of experienced and qualified executives in the mining industry.
+The HRCC uses the compensation studies provided by the independent consultant to determine compensation ranges for Executives that ensure we can attract and retain key talent during shortages of experienced and qualified executives in the mining industry.
 The HRCC also considers the following factors when considering target compensation for each Executive:

-- The business impact, costs, and time for recruiting a replacement - Our current talent pool within Pan American - Impact and loss of continuity that may arise from vacancies in key leadership positions - The high cost of living in Vancouver, British Columbia, where we are headquartered
+- · The business impact, costs, and time for recruiting a replacement - · Our current talent pool within Pan American - Impact and loss of continuity that may arise from vacancies in key leadership positions - · The high cost of living in Vancouver, British Columbia, where we are headquartered

 We have traditionally positioned base salaries and target annual and long-term incentive awards at or below the median of our competitive market, and we have also provided Executives with the opportunity to earn higher actual total compensation if they achieve superior performance.

 The HRCC considers our peer group (as described below) when reviewing Executive compensation.
-Overall, based on data from Mercer, our target total direct compensation levels for Executives for 2015 were:
+Overall, based on data from Mercer, our target total direct compensation levels for Executives for 2016 were:

-Group Target Total Direct Compensation Level Versus Peers Executives (as a group) At or below the 50 th percentile CEO Below the 25 th percentile
+Group Target Total Direct Compensation Level Versus Peers Executives (as a group) At the 25th percentile CEO Below the 25th percentile